rollentube/ctf-writeups/picoctf/picoCTF-2023/Reverse_Engineering/Ready_Gladiator_2/Ready_Gladiator_2.md

 ## Data
 imp.red

+## Solution
-## Again we have the classic Imp as enemy.
+Again we have the classic Imp as enemy.
 But now we have to win all rounds.
 I just researched a bit and found the D-Clear Warrior (https://corewar.co.uk/clearimp.htm) and tested him out.
 In the first run he won 99 of the rounds.
 So i gave him a few tries in hope he can also get the 100.
 And he did:
 ```
 [root@picoctf Ready_Gladiator_0]$ nc saturn.picoctf.net 63915
 Submit your warrior: (enter 'end' when done)